Principal Investigator & Study Therapist

 Chris Stauffer, M.D. (he/they) is dual board-certified in Psychiatry and Addiction Medicine.
 They are Assistant Professor of Psychiatry at the Oregon Health & Science University (OHSU) and Physician-Scientist at the Portland VA Medical Center.
 They currently lead the OHSU Psychedelic Medicine Research Collaborative, teach Ketamine Assisted Psychotherapy with Polaris Insight Center, and are a mentor for the Center for Psychedelic Therapies and Research certificate program at the California Institute of Integral Studies.
 They were Sub-Investigator, Study Physician, and Study Therapist at the UCSF site for MAPS-sponsored Phase 2 and Phase 3 trials of MDMA-assisted psychotherapy for PTSD and Co-Investigator and Study Therapist for a trial of psilocybin-assisted group therapy for demoralization in long-term AIDS survivors.

 Sarah Smith, B.S. (she/her) received her degree in Psychology from Pacific University in 2020.
-She is currently the Research Coordinator at Portland Psychotherapy Clinic, Research, and Training Center and intends to pursue a Ph.D. in Clinical Psychology to become a psychedelic-assisted therapist.
+She is currently the Clinical Research Coordinator at Portland Psychotherapy Clinic, Research, and Training Center and intends to pursue a Ph.D. in Clinical Psychology to become a psychedelic-assisted therapist.
 The primary research projects she is involved with focus on psychedelics and psychedelic-assisted psychotherapy, social anxiety disorder, and shame.

 Research Project Director